Pandappuccino/sdv-npc-aelin/README.md

 ### Miscellaneous Mods
 * Mobile Phone - Aelin does not have a phone until a certain point of his story.
-* Pelican Valley Lofts - Aelin can move into an apartment if this mod is installed and the option is set; he will be on Floor 2 in Room B, with a custom room.
+* Pelican Valley Lofts - Aelin can move into an apartment if this mod is installed and the option is set; he will be in Room 1D, with a custom room.

 ## Mod Requirements
 This mod needs the following mods to be installed.